• 116 Goodwin Road

 New pets who have never been here need a full physical exam:

 #1.
-To establish a veterinarian/patient relationship, and
+To establish a doctor/patient relationship, and

 #2: We believe any pet in our care deserves to have been seen by a veterinarian for an annual exam, just in case any health issue arises.
 We want to be familiar with each and every fur baby we see, regardless of what we’re seeing them for.

 Your new pet’s exam can be booked in advance or completed the same day as grooming (schedule permitting).
-Moving forward from there, your pet will need an annual exam to keep the veterinarian/patient relationship current.
+Moving forward from there, your pet will need an annual exam to keep the doctor/patient relationship current.

 We want pets to have fun, safe spa days!
 Our grooming policies help protect pets.